ArunabhaMittra/Ansible-Wordpress-Deploy/README.md

 ## Requirements

-No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:
+No special requirements; note that this role requires root access, so either run it in a playbook with global `become: yes`, or invoke the role in your playbook like:

     - hosts: database
       roles: